wfulp/RMKL/README.md

 # Examples
 For our benchmark example, we have two groups which are drawn from a bivariate normal distribution where the mean of one groupis fixed and the group means shift to provide different amounts of overlap of the two groups.
+This example is meant to illustrate that each MKL implentation selects the correct kernel.
+For instance, as the hyperparameter gets smaller (using kernlab's parameterization) the resulting decision boundary is almost linear.
+On the other hand, as the hyperparameter gets larger then decision boundary becomes more jagged and circular.
+Further details of this are highlighted "Multiple-kernel learning for genomic data mining and prediction" on bioRvix doi: https://doi.org/10.1101/415950.

 ## Loading data
 ```{r}